 Some of these drugs are taken as pills, while others are injected into a vein.
 Each of these drugs can have its own side effects, so ask your doctor about which drugs you will get and what to expect.

 A stem cell transplant (SCT) lets doctors use very high doses of chemo to kill the myeloma cells.
 The high doses of these drugs destroy the bone marrow, which keeps new blood cells from being made.
-Although the drugs destroy the bone marrow, stem cells given after the chemo can bring back the blood-making bone marrow stem cells.
-You may get a SCT if you haven’t been helped by other treatments.
-There are different kinds of SCT, each of which can have bad side effects.
+Although the drugs destroy the bone marrow, stem cells given after the chemo can bring back the normal blood-making bone marrow stem cells.
+There are different kinds of SCT, each of which can have side effects.
 Ask your doctor which type you will have and what to expect.

 Radiation uses high-energy rays (like x-rays) to kill cancer cells.
 This treatment may be used to treat areas of myeloma that have not responded to other treatments and are causing pain or other problems.

-If your doctor says you should get radiation treatment, talk about what side effects might happen.
+If your doctor says you should get radiation treatment, ask what side effects might happen.
 The most common side effects of radiation are:

 Most side effects get better after treatment ends.
 Some might last longer.
 Talk to your doctor about what you can expect.